Everscamp/hw_webM1/README.md

 To run the assistant bot, use the command:
 `run-helper`

+Dont forget to add -it flag when running container for tests

 This command activates the bot, and you can use it anywhere in the system.

 During each launch, the bot will load the notebook from a file if it was previously saved.